Standing Forward Bend

 Standing Forward Bend: Step-by-Step Instructions

-The popular Standing Forward Bend known as Uttanasana is an excellent warmup for inversions that will awaken your hamstrings and relax an overstimulated mind.
+The popular Standing Forward Bend, known as Uttanasana, is an excellent warmup for inversions that will awaken your hamstrings and calm an overstimulated mind.

 Standing forward bend